muphrid15/tetra-gray/README.md

-Introducing **Caster Gray**, a CUDA-accelerated general-relativistic raytracer.
-Caster Gray has performed raytracing in spinning black hole spacetimes using a single coordinate system, both inside and outside the black hole horizon.
+Introducing **Tetra Gray**, a CUDA-accelerated general-relativistic raytracer.
+Tetra Gray has performed raytracing in spinning black hole spacetimes using a single coordinate system, both inside and outside the black hole horizon.

 Raytracing in general relativity sheds light on several interesting optical effects: curved spacetime bends light, requiring step-by-step integration of trajectories to compute the paths of light rays.

-# How does Caster Gray work?
+# How does Tetra Gray work?

-Caster Gray uses several semi-independent components to build up the raytracing simulation and image.
+Tetra Gray uses several semi-independent components to build up the raytracing simulation and image.
 Broadly, the pipeline is broken down into distinct stages:

 - Image initial data: computing the directions of each photon corresponding to a single pixel, based on the field of view, camera position and orientation, and image dimensions.
 - Casting photons into the scene: the photons are evolved backward in time using numerical integration.
 The particular spacetime being used dictates the time derivatives of the photon's position and momentum.
 - Stopping evolution: numerical integration is terminated when the photon meets some termination condition.
 This could be a distance threshold from the central black hole or some analysis of the photon's redshift to determine that it is trapped within the black hole.
 - Converting photons to pixel colors: photon position and/or momentum dictates the color of the pixel it's associated with.
 This could be based on a real background image (a survey of the galaxy) or some artificial "painted" surface surrounding the system.
-- Writing the image to disk: Caster Gray uses png++.
+- Writing the image to disk: Tetra Gray uses png++.

-Caster Gray is designed to be modular: using higher-order functions, different termination conditions, integrators, spacetimes, or colormaps can be used without affecting the general structure of the computation.
+Tetra Gray is designed to be modular: using higher-order functions, different termination conditions, integrators, spacetimes, or colormaps can be used without affecting the general structure of the computation.

-Finally, Caster Gray uses thrust to parallelize the computation over an Nvidia GPU.
+Finally, Tetra Gray uses thrust to parallelize the computation over an Nvidia GPU.

 # Building and Running the Code

-Right now, Caster Gray must be built from source.
+Right now, Tetra Gray must be built from source.
 A sample `scons` SConstruct file is provided, which can build three executables:

 - `test` is a simple battery of tests to check for correctness and consistency with preexisting behavior, primarily for development purposes.
 - `flat` uses the `FlatRHS` functor, and is convenient as a test of the raytracer and colormap.